NYU-RTS/rts-docs/docs/hpc/07_containers/03_singularity_with_conda.md

 Please also keep in mind that once the overlay image is opened in default read-write mode, the file will be locked.
 You will not be able to open it from a new process.
 Once the overlay is opened either in read-write or read-only mode, it cannot be opened in RW mode from other processes either.
 For production jobs to run, the overlay image should be open in read-only mode.
 You can run many jobs at the same time as long as they are run in read-only mode.
 In this ways, it will protect the computation software environment, software packages are not allowed to change when there are jobs running.
 :::

-### Julia Singularity Image
+### Julia Apptainer Image
-Singularity can be used to set up a Julia environment.
+Apptainer can be used to set up a Julia environment.

 Create a directory for your Julia work, such as `/scratch/<NetID>/julia`, and then change to your working directory to it.
 An example is shown below:
 ```sh